-If you’ve ever looked into updating your smile with dental implants, porcelain veneers, or orthodontics, you may have wondered whether what you’re seeking is cosmetic dentistry or reconstructive dentistry.
+If you’ve ever looked into updating your smile with dental implants, porcelain veneers, or orthodontics, you may have wondered whether what you’re seeking is cosmetic dentistry or reconstructive dentistry in Columbia, SC.
 Although there are key differences between the two types of dentistry, they can have some crossover and often serve similar purposes.

 The primary goal of reconstructive dentistry is right there in the name: To reconstruct the smile you once had.
 Reconstructive dentistry is for people whose teeth have suffered damage or wear.
 If you have lost teeth due to disease or trauma, experienced chipped or broken teeth, or even if your mouth is simply showing signs of wear and tear, reconstructive dentistry aims to bring your dental health and aesthetics back into tip-top shape.

 For example, if you need a filling or have older fillings that need replacing, reconstructive dentistry can solve the problem with composite fillings.
 These fillings are colored to look like your teeth, so they will be a subtle and attractive part of your smile.

 If you’re missing a few teeth, you have a few options within reconstructive dentistry to replace them.
 You may want to try dentures, which have come a long way since the days of the ill-fitting, unnatural-looking sets we see in the popular media.
 Or, if you want a more permanent solution and are a good candidate for them, dental implants are the ultimate reconstructive dentistry tool, allowing you to replace a missing tooth with a fully functional artificial one.